52binge/52binge.blog.source/_posts/spark/spark-note-2-core-concepts.md

 {% image "/images/spark/pyspark-rdd-logo.png", width="500px", alt="rdd-of-string vs rdd-pair" %}

-> - Immutability: Once created, the data in an RDD cannot be changed.
-This ensures data consistency and fault tolerance.
+> - Immutability: Once created, the data in RDD cann't changed.
+This ensures data consistency & fault tolerance.
 > - Resilience: RDDs are fault-tolerant, meaning they can recover quickly from failures using lineage information.
-> - Distributed: The data in RDDs is distributed across the cluster, allowing for parallel processing on multiple nodes.
+> - Distributed: The data in RDDs is distributed across the cluster, allowing parallel processing on multiple nodes.
 > - Partitioning: RDDs are divided into partitions, which can be processed in parallel across the cluster.
 > - Lazy Evaluation: RDDs are lazily evaluated, meaning computations on them are delayed until an action is performed, optimizing overall data processing efficiency.